 - 1. Accredited English certificate of the first-level university degree and General Estimate. - 2.
-Accredited Certificate with the estimates of all the different subjects in all academic years as well as the General Estimate for each academic year separately. - 3.
-Accredited Certificate for Master's degree or its equivalent. - 4.
+Accredited English Certificate with the estimates of all the different subjects in all academic years as well as the General Estimate for each academic year separately. - 3.
+Accredited Certificate for Master's degree or its equivalent (Arabic / English). - 4.
 The applicant should have attained master's degree in the Mission's Specialization. - 5.
-Valid Language certificate on date of application with 6 on IELTS or the higher IELTS score required by host university, the certificate should be valid for two years from exam date . (see below page 11 for more details) - 6.
-Approved and stamped PhD study plan in no more than 3 pages. - 7.
-Certificate with Date of PhD registration approved by the employer (university approval for registration). - 8.
-Preliminary approval of the research plan from the host UK professor. - 9.
-Approval of the employer to apply for the mission accredited by the Vice President for Post Graduate Studies and Research. - 10.
-Three different professor's names that can be referred to them when there is a need and their contact details. - 11.
-Accredited data forms from home institution (certified and stamped from the college and university). - 12.
-A certified statement verifying that the applicant did not receive a mission or scholarship or a scientific mission through mission sector before.
-(Joint supervision, internal mission, foreign mission, scientific mission, a state one of the programs missions expenses, or any other program funded by missions sector).
+Valid Language certificate on date of application with 6 on IELTS or the higher IELTS score required by Host University, the certificate should be valid for two years from exam date.
+(See below page 12 for more details) - A certified statement verifying that the applicant did not receive a mission or scholarship or a scientific mission through mission sector before.
+(Joint supervision, internal mission, foreign mission, scientific mission, a state one of the programs missions expenses, or any other program funded by missions sector). - 7.
+Approved and stamped PhD study plan in no more than 3 pages from Department or sector of home university (English / Arabic). - 8.
+Certificate with Date of PhD registration approved by the employer (university approval for registration). - 9.
+Preliminary approval of the research plan from the host UK professor. - 10.
+Approval of the employer to apply for the mission accredited by the Vice President for Post Graduate Studies and Research (Endorsement letter) - 11.
+Three different professor's names that can be referred to them when there is a need and their contact details. - 12.
+Accredited data forms from home institution (certified and stamped from the college and university).